-Our SEO Director, Tarun Gehani, recently presented on the topic of ecommerce SEO at WordCamp Ann Arbor.
+Our SEO Director, Tarun Gehani, presented on the topic of ecommerce SEO at WordCamp Ann Arbor.
 If you were lucky enough to catch his talk, you know it was packed with tips, especially in the context of approaching the redesign of an ecommerce website.
 For those of you who couldn’t attend, you’re in luck now—we’re making the slides from his presentation available for download, along with this in-depth and expanded guide on ecommerce SEO.

 Ecommerce websites must fight to rank for highly competitive keywords in a limited number of SERP spaces, which tend to be dominated by major players like Amazon and eBay.
 In order to compete with such behemoths, you need to do everything you can to optimize your ecommerce website to drive organic traffic.

 Redesigns present an excellent opportunity to optimize a lagging website, especially technologically and structurally.
 However, ecommerce sites are some of the most costly to rebuild.
 This is because they tend to have high performance and functionality requirements in addition to hosting hundreds or thousands of product pages.

 Despite this major investment, relaunches are known to be prone to traffic loss.
 With nearly 40% of ecommerce traffic coming from search, this is not a risk that can be taken lightly.
 We’ve had businesses approach us with shiny, new websites that are rapidly losing sales because the SEO elements that were driving their rankings and traffic were not preserved from the old site.
 But, with proper planning during a redesign, this stressful scenario can be avoided entirely, and a website can relaunch with nary a blip in traffic and sales.